 Descriptions of Schistocerca americana

 In the dorsal view of S. americana (Figure 3, a), the body appears elongate and robust, with a well-developed pronotum and elongated tegmina extending distinctly beyond the abdominal apex.
-The tegmina were narrow and parallel sided, exhibiting prominent longitudinal venation.
+The tegmina were narrow and parallel - sided, exhibiting prominent longitudinal venation.
 The head was hypognathous with prominent compound eyes, and the antennae were filiform and moderately long.
 In the ventral view (Figure 3, b), the thoracic sterna and abdominal sternites were clearly visible.
 The segmentation of the abdomen was distinct, and the insertion points of the legs were well defined.
 The grasshopper with right wings spread (Figure 3, c) illustrates the functional flight apparatus.
-When expanded, the membranous hind wing became fully visible, appearing broad and fan shaped.
+When expanded, the membranous hind wing became fully visible, appearing broad and fan -shaped.
 The tegmen acted as a protective and supportive structure, while the hind wing provided the primary aerodynamic surface.
-The enlarged view of the right wings spread (Figure 3, d) emphasizes venation patterns.
-The tegmen showed predominantly longitudinal veins with limited cross vein reticulation.
+The enlarged view of the right wing spread (Figure 3, d) emphasizes venation patterns.
+The tegmen showed predominantly longitudinal veins with limited cross - vein reticulation.
 The hind wing displayed radiating veins originating from the wing base, forming a typical acridid pattern.
 The anal lobe was well developed, enhancing lift during flight.
-The Line Illustrations (Figure 3, e) provides a precise morphological outline of the expanded wings, demonstrating proportional relationships between the tegmen and hind wing.
+The line Illustrations (Figure 3, e) provide a precise morphological outline of the expanded wings, demonstrating proportional relationships between the tegmen and hind wing.
 The labelled illustration (Figure 3, f) identifies key venational elements, including the costal, subcostal, radial, medial, cubital, and anal veins, facilitating taxonomic interpretation.

 Figure 3.
 Schistocerca americana, (a) Dorsal view, (b) Ventral view, (c) Grasshopper with right wings spread, (d) Enlarged view of right wings spread, (e) Right wings spread (Line Illustrations), (f) Right wings spread with labels, (g) Foreleg, (h) Middle leg, (i) Hind leg